bitkill/ble-aggregator/README.md

-# ble-aggregator - STILL WIP
+# ᚼᛒle-aggregator - STILL WIP

 Aggregates data sent by [blea2mqtt](https://github.com/bitkill/blea2mqtt) and provides it to prometheus.